To appear in Pacific Symposium on Biocomputing, 2022.

 Obtaining enough labeled data to robustly train complex discriminative models is a major bottleneck in the machine learning pipeline.
 A popular solution is combining multiple sources of weak supervision using generative models.
 The structure of these models affects the quality of the training labels, but is difficult to learn without any ground truth labels.
 We instead rely on weak supervision sources having some structure by virtue of being encoded programmatically.
 We present Coral, a paradigm that infers generative model structure by statically analyzing the code for these heuristics, thus significantly reducing the amount of data required to learn structure.
 We prove that Coral's sample complexity scales quasilinearly with the number of heuristics and number of relations identified, improving over the standard sample complexity, which is exponential in n for learning n-th degree relations.
 Empirically, Coral matches or outperforms traditional structure learning approaches by up to 3.81 F1 points.
 Using Coral to model dependencies instead of assuming independence results in better performance than a fully supervised model by 3.07 accuracy points when heuristics are used to label radiology data without ground truth labels.

-In Proceedings of the 34th International Conference on Machine Learning, August 2017.
+Proceedings of the 34th International Conference on Machine Learning, 2017.

 Curating labeled training data has become the primary bottleneck in machine learning.
 Recent frameworks address this bottleneck with generative models to synthesize labels at scale from weak supervision sources.
 The generative model’s dependency structure directly affects the quality of the estimated labels, but selecting a structure automatically without any labeled data is a distinct challenge.
 We propose a structure estimation method that maximizes the l1-regularized marginal pseudolikelihood of the observed data.
 Our analysis shows that the amount of unlabeled data required to identify the true structure scales sublinearly in the number of possible dependencies for a broad class of models.
 Simulations show that our method is 100x faster than a maximum likelihood approach and selects 1/4 as many extraneous dependencies.
 We also show that our method provides an average of 1.5 F1 points of improvement over existing, user-developed information extraction applications on real-world data such as PubMed journal abstracts.

-In Advances in Neural Information Processing Systems (NIPS), December 2016.
+Advances in Neural Information Processing Systems (NeurIPS), 2016.

 Gibbs sampling is a Markov Chain Monte Carlo sampling technique that iteratively samples variables from their conditional distributions.
 There are two common scan orders for the variables: random scan and systematic scan.
 Due to the benefits of locality in hardware, systematic scan is commonly used, even though most statistical guarantees are only for random scan.
 While it has been conjectured that the mixing times of random scan and systematic scan do not differ by more than a logarithmic factor, we show by counterexample that this is not the case, and we prove that that the mixing times do not differ by more than a polynomial factor under mild conditions.
 To prove these relative bounds, we introduce a method of augmenting the state space to study systematic scan using conductance.